Rock and reed

 In rural communities farmers refuse to believe that their work is impacting the lake as significantly as it is.
 The scientific facts say otherwise.
 The tension is significant.

-This is an area of rich but depleting biodiversity.
-The area has heritage tangible and intangible heritage.
+The area has tangible and intangible heritage.
 The landscape dotted with ruins, ring forts and druidic sites holds centuries of human activity.

 It is a place of spiritual pilgrimage.